rozlynboutin/microbiome_helper/MicrobiomeHelper-Virtual-Box.md

 * Any desktop or laptop purchased within the last 3-5 years should work.
 * Must be 64-bit
 * >4 GB RAM
-* At least 35 GB available hard drive space: the OVA file is 11.5 GB and the imported image is 21.5 GB (Note that you can delete the OVA file once the image is imported).
+* At least 35 GB available hard drive space: the OVA file is 11.5 GB and the imported image is 21.5 GB (note that you can delete the OVA file once the image is imported).

 ## Installation
 1. Download and install VirtualBox for the operating system you are using. https://www.virtualbox.org/wiki/Downloads